Gov. McMaster discusses what’s next for SC amidst COVID-19 pandemic, addresses concerns raised by state epidemiologist

 “We get views from everyone, our job is to see that we chart the right path and there’s a lot of collaboration, a lot of debate that goes into that,” said South Carolina Governor, Henry McMaster.

 Governor Henry McMaster addressed that email during a Monday afternoon press conference.
-He said, there’s no tension between he and Dr. Bell.
-He added, he believes they’re taking the right steps to prevent the spread of the virus.
+He said there’s no tension between himself and Dr. Bell.
+He added he believes they’re taking the right steps to prevent the spread of the virus.

 “I believe the record is showing that we have charted the right path in South Carolina with our deliberate, careful steps forward,” Gov. McMaster said.